KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when a security error is detected.

-    [System.Security.SecurityException]::New("a security error is detected.")
+    throw [System.Security.SecurityException]::New("a security error is detected.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.Security.SecurityException.aspx)